The Family Birth Center at Rancho Springs

 IMPORTANT VISITATION UPDATE

-Only one (1) adult visitor, age 18 or older, is allowed to visit the Family Birth Center during a patient's stay.
-Rotating family members is not allowed at this time.
+Up to two (2) adult visitors, age 18 or older, are allowed to visit the Family Birth Center during labor and delivery.
+Only one (1) adult visitor, age 18 or older, is allowed during the postpartum stay.
 Thank you for helping us keep everyone safe.

 Since we cannot give in-person tours of the Family Birthing Center due to COVID-19, please enjoy this virtual tour with Nurse Annette:

 In light of the current situation with COVID-19, there is a lot of misinformation and false rumors being spread.
 Watch Nurse Annette set matters straight in the video below:

 The doctors, nurses and specialists at the Family Birth Center at Rancho Springs Medical Center are focused on creating a positive experience for moms and their families.
 From the moment you arrive until you are ready to take your newborn home, your loved ones will be welcomed and encouraged to participate in your childbirth experience.
 Rancho Springs also encourages mothers and babies to stay together as much as possible while in the hospital.
 We encourage skin-to-skin care and strongly support breastfeeding as standard care for couplets.

 Features of the Family Birth Center at Rancho Springs

 - Highest Level III NICU in the region: Rady Children’s